b-s-code/board/README.md

-# board
+# Board
-A task board
+A task board.

+## Development

+Install Electron and Electron Fiddle.